Montessori's Four Planes of Development

 Maria Montessori, a leader in education and child development, introduced the Four Planes of Development concept, each encompassing distinct age ranges.
 Initially, the ranges centered around children's growth; these planes offer valuable insights into the development stages beyond adolescence.
-Let us examine each plane's characteristics and explore how they might apply to individuals from ages birth to 24.
+Let us examine each plane's characteristics and explore how they might apply to individuals from birth to age 24.

 Montessori's Four Planes of Development: